commandlineparser/commandline/README.md

 ### For verbs:

 1. Create separate option classes for each verb.
 An options base class is supported.
+2. Call ParseArguments with all the verb attribute decorated options classes.
-2. Use MapResult to direct program flow to the verb that was parsed.
+3. Use MapResult to direct program flow to the verb that was parsed.

 C# example: